ecohealthalliance/amr-db/README.md

 - `scripts/` contains all scripts used to derive outputs.

+	- `helper/` contains functions to QA the data and to curate and clean the data outside the data generation pipeline. __The scripts `clean_atc.R`, `clean_mesh.R` and `clean_ncbi.R` must be run once before running the pipeline in `database-dev/` in order to generate cleaned versions of the ontologies.__

 	- `database-dev/` contains scripts to process the data.
 These are formulated in a pipeline and should be run sequentially.

 		-	`01_export_segs_single_mex.scpt` an applescript that uses the raw `.mex` files to create `data-raw/coded-segments/` `.xlsx` files.